Neoteroi/BlackSheep-MVC/README.md

 # In this case, the entity name is obtained from the class name: "cats"
-# To specify a @classmethod called "class_name" and returning a string, like in the
-# Foo example below.
 class Cats(ApiController):
     @get(":cat_id")
     def get_cat(self, cat_id: str) -> Response: